Donald Scott Drysdale

 Both Drysdale and Koufax retired young.
 Drysdale was only 32 in his last season as a major league pitcher, while Koufax was 30.

 Don was a television broadcaster for the Chicago White Sox from 1982 to 1987 and the Los Angeles Dodgers from 1988 until his death.
 Prior to that, he has been a broadcaster for the Montreal Expos from 1970 to 1971, the Texas Rangers in 1972, and California Angels from 1973 to 1979 and again in 1981.

 He was married to Basketball Hall of Famer Ann Meyers from 1986 to 1993.
 When Ann was elected to the Basketball Hall of Fame in May 1993, it was the first marriage of Hall of Famers from two of the four major sports.
 His father, Scott Drysdale, worked for a time as a scout for the Dodgers.

-Drysdale died in Montreal, QC on July 3, 1993.
+Drysdale died from a heart attack in Montreal, QC on July 3, 1993.
 He was in Montreal where the Dodgers were playing the Montreal Expos as part of the Dodgers' broadcasting team.
-He did not report to the ballpark that day and was later found dead in his room at the team hotel.
+He did not report to Stade Olympique that day and was later found dead in his room at the team hotel.
 Vin Scully broke the news of Drysdale's death live on air during the game that Drysdale was to announce with Scully.
 His death came one week after the death of fellow Dodgers Hall of Famer Roy Campanella.

 "The trick against Drysdale is to hit him before he hits you." - Orlando Cepeda